RobertAKARobin/css-crash-course/selectors.md

 }
 ```

-- Every element with the class of "highlight"
+- Every element with the class of "el"

 ```
-.highlight{
+.el{
   outline:1px solid red;
 }
 ```

-- Every paragraph with the class of "highlight"
+- Every paragraph with the class of "el"

 ```
-p.highlight{
+p.el{
   outline:1px solid red;
 }
 ```

-- Every element with the class of "highlight" that's inside a paragraph
+- Every element with the class of "el" that's inside a paragraph

 ```
-p .highlight{
+p .el{
   outline:1px solid red;
 }
 ```

-- Every paragraph that's inside an element with the class of "highlight"
+- Every paragraph that's inside an element with the class of "el"

 ```
-.highlight p{
+.el p{
   outline:1px solid red;
 }
 ```